hoppet-code/hoppet/README.md

 tabulation_example_streamlined.

 Some users may prefer a pure f77 interface.
-Corresponding examples are to be found in examples_f77/.
+Corresponding examples are to be found in the [examples_f77/](examples_f77) directory.
 Look inside the suppplied Makefile and if need be edit it manually.

      cd ../example_f77
      # <edit the Makefile directly>